MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-summary.md

 Resolution rate | The percentage of engaged sessions that are resolved.
 A resolved session is an engaged session in which the user receives a customer satisfaction (CSAT) survey and either does not respond or responds *Yes*.
 Escalation rate | The percentage of engaged sessions that are escalated.
 An escalated session is an engaged session that is escalated to a human agent.
 Abandon rate | The percentage of engaged sessions that are abandoned.
 An abandoned session is an engaged session that is neither resolved nor escalated after one hour from the beginning of the session.
+Average CSAT | The graphical view of the average of customer satisfaction (CSAT) scores for sessions in which customers respond to an end-of-session request to take the survey.

 A blue up-and-down indicator next to the value indicates the percent change in a positive direction.
 A red indicator indicates the percent change in a negative direction.